 - Public Consultation

-The Otter Point Road to Woodhaven Road and the Connie Road to Glinz Lake Road improvements represent a total government investment of $85.7 million, with the Government of Canada contributing up to $30.2 million through the New Building Canada Fund’s Provincial-Territorial Infrastructure Component-National and Regional Projects and the Government of British Columbia providing the balance of $55.5 million.
+The Otter Point Road to Woodhaven Road and the Connie Road to Glinz Lake Road improvements represent a total government investment of $85.7 million, with the Government of Canada contributing $30.2 million through the New Building Canada Fund’s Provincial-Territorial Infrastructure Component-National and Regional Projects and the Government of British Columbia providing the balance of $55.5 million.

 A further $35 million has been invested in other projects, bringing the total Highway 14 corridor investment to over $120 million since 2017.

-Improvements to the corridor are expected to be completed by fall 2022.
+Improvements to the corridor are now complete.

 - Completed July 30, 2022

 - Widening the travel lanes to consistent width of 3.3 m

 - Asphalt resurfacing of 11 km segment of Highway 14 between Otter Point Road and Woodhaven Road

 - Construction of 1.2 m paved shoulders in both directions

 - Construction of a slow-moving vehicle pullouts in both directions